 The computer is overheating

-Anyone who’s ever held a laptop on bare thighs for hours at a time knows that computers can get super hot, which is why they have internal fans to help cool them down.
+Anyone who’s ever held a laptop on bare thighs for hours knows computers can get super hot, so they have internal fans to help cool them down.

-Unfortunately, sometimes the fans don’t kick on when they should, resulting in the system overheating, which can lead to the Black Screen of Death.
+Unfortunately, sometimes the fans don’t kick on when they should, resulting in the system overheating, leading to the Black Screen of Death.

-Occasionally, if overheating is the problem, the computer will restart on its own after the black screen and subsequent cooling down.
+Occasionally, if overheating is the problem, the computer will restart after the black screen and cooling down.

-It is strongly advised that you don’t put your laptop against your thighs or on a material surface like a bed.
+It is strongly advised not to put your laptop against your thighs or on a material surface like a bed.
 Both these situations can block airflow from being drawn into the laptop to cool the internal components.

-To avoid this, I recommend using a laptop cooling pad, which is relatively inexpensive but will definitely keep your laptop cooler and help it live a longer life.
+To avoid this, I recommend using a laptop cooling pad, which is relatively inexpensive but will keep your laptop cooler and help it live longer.

 Issues with the power supply or other connection issues